-Tamara is and has been involved in chamber music, pianoduo, accompanying and in a multidisciplinairy educational project with dancer/choreographer Erik van Duijvenbode and designer Willemijn Schellekens.
-She appears in multiple piano performances with pianists such as Jeroen van Veen, Jeroen Riemsdijk, Irene Russo, Sandra Mol, Mike del Ferro and Fred Oldenburg.
+Tamara has been involved in chamber music, pianoduo, accompanying and in an interdisciplinary collective with dancer/choreographer Erik van Duijvenbode and designer Willemijn Schellekens.
+She appeared in multiple piano performances with pianists such as Jeroen van Veen, Jeroen Riemsdijk, Irene Russo, Sandra Mol, Mike del Ferro and Fred Oldenburg.

 Besides the traditional pianorecital, Tamara has been developing other performances such as lecture-recitals, programmes with minimal-music, transcriptions and performances in public space.
-She made various recordings for radio and television and as a soloist recorded for Briljant Classics and Emergo Records with various musical styles.
-For example works of Dutch composers Simeon ten Holt and Chiel Meijering, Spanish composer Antonio Soler, and Haydn, Schubert, Chopin, Rachmaninoff, Scriabin, Debussy, Ravel.
+She made various recordings for radio and television and as a soloist recorded for Briljant Classics and Emergo Records with various musical styles, including Dutch composers Simeon ten Holt and Chiel Meijering, and composers Antonio Soler, Haydn, Schubert, Chopin, Rachmaninoff, Scriabin, Debussy, Ravel.

 In 2011 she initiated Foundation Concerts2Connect to link artistic and engaged projects, for example by organizing charity concerts and activities and performances for those who cannot attend performances easily, like in hospitals.